-- Leftover mixture can be stored in the refrigerator for up to 1 week.
+- The leftover mixture can be stored in the refrigerator for up to 1 week.
 To eliminate waste, make only as much as you’ll use in a week.

 When putting out your feeders there are a few things to consider:

-- Hang or mount your feeders in a spot where you can easy monitor and access it.
+- Hang or mount your feeders in a spot where you can easily monitor and access it.